Donor egg treatment

 Planning and preparing for your donor egg treatment

 Before planning your treatment at Cryos Clinic, you must request a free, initial consultation to get started.
 Then you will be asked to fill out a medical history form and attend the initial consultation with one of our experienced healthcare professionals.
 Together, we will go through your medical history and your recommended course of treatment.
-We speak English and Danish.

-The treatment procedure
+The egg donation treatment process

 1. Choosing an egg donor